fo-dicom/fo-dicom/DICOM.Native.Linux/Readme.md

 ````

 ## What is missing
-Although all the mentioned components compile, the resulting binaries are still not tested (please advice if there are ready-made tests for the image-processing files).
+Although all the mentioned components compile, the resulting binaries are still not tested.
+Please advice if there are ready-made tests for the image-processing classes.

-The source code for the Codecs, with filenames Dicom.Imaging.Codec.cpp and .h, are still untouched.
-The proposal is to convert them into plain-old C++ so they can be also compiled to any platform and p/invoked from Dicom.Core.
+The source code for the Codecs, with filenames `Dicom.Imaging.Codec.*.cpp` and `.h`, are still untouched.
+The proposal is to convert them into plain-old C++ so they can be also compiled to any platform and p/invoked directly from `Dicom.Core`.